About the Student Court

-General inquiries about the Student Court may be directed to any of the Justices.
+General inquiries about the Student Court may be directed to firstname.lastname@example.org.

 Student Court Suits/Appeals

-However, in the event of a suit/appeal from a member of SGA, the Court will take every step to ensure a fair and impartial hearing to all parties involved.
+However, in the event of a suit/appeal from a member of SGA, the Court will take every step to ensure a fair and impartial hearing for all parties involved.